Navigation

 Medicines

-The patient information leaflet that comes with your diuretic has a list of medicines that might interact.
-These include other medicines you may be taking for high blood pressure or heart failure.
+There will be a patient information leaflet that comes with your diuretic.
+This includes a list of medicines that might interact with it.
 It’s important to read this list.
-Diuretics may also interact with medicines you buy over the counter for pain relief, such as ibuprofen.
+Diuretics may interact with other medicines you may be taking for high blood pressure or heart failure.
+Over the counter painkillers such as ibuprofen can also affect diuretics.

 Food and drink

 Too much salt in your diet can counteract the effects of some diuretics.
 So you might have to reduce the amount of salt you eat.
-You should always follow your doctor’s advice and read the information that comes with your medicine.
+Always follow your doctor’s advice and read the information that comes with your medicine.
 Ask your doctor if you’re not sure how much salt you can eat.

-If you’re taking potassium-sparing diuretics, you should avoid salt substitutes which are high in potassium.
-Otherwise, your potassium level may become too high.
+If you’re taking potassium-sparing diuretics, you should avoid salt substitutes.
+Most of these are high in potassium, so they could make the potassium level in your blood too high.
+Try using herbs and spices to add flavour to your food instead.

 Be careful when drinking alcohol while taking diuretics.
 Alcohol and diuretics together may make your blood pressure fall too low.